View MapView Map

 7 | Woodland Road (Silver Route)

-The Woodland Road is known as one of the most secretive routes in Glendalough.
-Start your 4km ramble through trails and woodland from Glendalough into neighbouring Glendasan Valley where it joins St Kevin’s Way.
+The Woodland Road is one of the most secretive routes in Glendalough.
+Start your 4km ramble through trails and woodland from Glendalough into neighbouring Glendasan Valley, where it joins St Kevin’s Way.
 A track takes you back into Glendalough Valley along the Glendasan River to the boardwalk along the Lower Lake.

 After your walk